iwill/M9Dev/Pods/FLEX/README.md

 - Swift runtime introspection (swift classes, swift objects on the heap, etc.)
 - Improved file type detection and display in the file browser
 - Add new NSUserDefault key/value pairs on the fly

-Have a question or suggestion for FLEX?
-Contact [@ryanolsonk](https://twitter.com/ryanolsonk) on twitter.